xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 ```
 Results in `$ = [5/4 green, 2/1 red]`.

-It is up to a user interface to interprete colors.
+It is up to a user interface to interpret colors.
 The original intent is to color notes in an on-screen keyboard.

 ### Scale title
 If an expression evaluates to a string it is used as the scale title.